BBieganowski/pymicrostructure/docs/getting_started.md

 - The informed trader (TWAPInformedTrader_1) also profits, as expected given its information advantage.
 - The noise trader (NoiseTrader_2) loses money, which is typical for random trading strategies.
 The price path stabilizing at the informed trader's target price (1050) shows how information is gradually incorporated into the market price through the interactions of these different trader types.
-This simple example demonstrates how MicroStructPy's trader templates can be used to create and analyze complex market dynamics with just a few lines of code.
+This simple example demonstrates how MicrostructPy's trader templates can be used to create and analyze complex market dynamics with just a few lines of code.

 ## Building New Traders with Strategies Module